radioval87/djangotube/README.md

 'make run'
 ```

-To login as admin use
+To login as admin go to localhost/admin and use

 username = admin

-login = admin
+password = admin

-and you'll have access to 'localhost/admin' route